 Ohio Pedestrian Accidents Can Be Confusing

 A pedestrian accident in Ohio can be difficult for a variety of reasons.
 Sometimes drivers claim the pedestrian caused the accident by not paying attention or being careless.
 In most cases, drivers claim they did not see you walking, and that is not an acceptable defense.
-The pedestrian accident attorneys at the Chester Law Group will do thorough research to investigate your accident to find out what took place.
+The pedestrian accident attorneys at the Ohio Car Accident Lawyers will do thorough research to investigate your accident to find out what took place.
 We will meet with witnesses and use outside experts to help prove your case and get you the justice you deserve.

 An accident can create a great deal of chaos and confusion in your life; you need someone on your side to help you understand the claims process and be there to assist you if you need to take legal action.
 Insurance companies do not want to have to pay your claim and will do everything in their power to pay you as little as possible.
 A pedestrian accident attorney can negotiate with the insurance company to make sure you receive the best possible compensation package for you and your family.
 Our attorneys are here to help you through this difficult process and we care about your well-being.
 A lawyer will work on your behalf to make sure the party responsible for your injuries pays you for your injuries and damages.